Disseminated Intravascular Coagulation

-- Blood vessel problems, such as an aneurysm (sac formed by an area of a blood vessel).
+- Blood vessel problems, such as a large aneurysm (sac formed by an area of a blood vessel)

 What are the signs and symptoms of DIC?

-- Skin changes, such as bruises, purple-colored patches of bruising, or pinpoint reddish spots on your body.
-You may also have areas of swelling filled with blood.
-Your skin may take on a yellow color (jaundice).
+- Skin changes, such as bruises, purple-colored patches of bruising, or pinpoint reddish spots on your body

 How is DIC diagnosed?